 From early beginnings in Reception, learning is designed to bring about good physical development.
 For Reception, an extensive range of equipment – trikes, bikes, shooting hoops, balance beams etc – helps to hone those vital early gross and fine motor skills.

 Children will develop a solid foundational knowledge of what it means to be fit and healthy and how they have an active responsibility for that as they grow older.
 They will develop a broad range of physical skills.
 Once embedded, we apply these skills to game based situations.
+They will acquire the knowledge and cultural capital they need to succeed in life.

 Key themes are revisited across topics and these help children to retrieve knowledge and skills and to build on them.
 Over time, they will hone their Physical skills for: